lc8631058/Gait_Recognition_using_Deep_Learning/README.md

 [//]: # (Image References)
 [image1]: ./example/gait_recognition.png
+[image2]: ./example/gait_recognition.png

 # Project Title

 Gait recognition from incomplete gait-cycle using convolutional neural networks

 ![alt text][image1]

+### Problem Formulation

+The Gait Energy Image (GEI) could reflect specific individual’s gait features, using GEI to represent human’s gait features has been a common method for gait recognition.
+But in some circumstances, the GEI of complete gait cycle is not available, e.g., when the person is walking through a multi-crowd environment or behind some shelters:

+![alt text][image2]

+In these cases, only a few frames’ gait silhouettes could be extracted to generate the in- complete GEI, which leads to an extremely lower gait recognition rate.

 ## Getting Started